Watchmaking & Clockmaking

 I have built 2 custom watches, one for me and one for my father as a gift.
 The process of building a custom watch entails sourcing parts that are all compatible with each other, and then putting them all together with specialty tools (and a steady hand).
 The first part is made slightly easier as some major movement manufacturers have "ecosystems" of similar movements for which sourcing parts such as cases, dials, hand sets, and winding stems is relatively straightforwards.

 One thing you need to know about my father is that he likes his yellow car.
 He is very proud of it, as it is a cool car and the metallic yellow color is quite rare (and beautiful!).
 My idea for the perfect gift would be to build him a watch with a custom painted dial in the exact color of his car.
 I would do this by stripping the paint off of a flat dial I bought, and re-painting it with a touch-up paint kit I bought for the exact color of the car.
 It's a lot easier said than done, though; it is a rather complicated and precise 3-coat paint process, and I need to get everything perfect for it to turn out accurate.
 It took quite a while to get right, but when it was done it turned out amazing.
 I am proud of myself for this one!!!
+The hour and minute hands are recreations of the hands of his SKX, but with grey lume for a blacked-out look.
+The seconds hand is red and supposed to be reminiscent of a gauge in a car.

-Vintage clock restoration
+Vintage Bulova clock

 The part that needed the most tweaking was the chimes.
 The hammers weren't hitting them correctly, and it took a while to get them all to the correct position to create a nice resonant note.
 Each chime consists of 2 strikes, comprised of 3 individual notes.
 It first goes "Bing!" on the single highest note, and then goes "Bam!" with a chord of 2 lower notes.
 Every hour, it chimes the hour and every half-hour it chimes once (how funny, it just chimed the half hour as I was typing that. what a small world!).